RusbehAbtahi/RAGstream/doc/02-Architucture/PlanetextUML.md

   Authority order in PromptBuilder:
   [Hard Rules] → [Project Memory] → [❖ FILES]
   → [S_ctx] → [Task/Mode]
-end note
+  (RECENT HISTORY is optional & non-authoritative) Personal use only: no Tooling, no MVP, no persistent logs. end note

 note bottom of VectorStoreNP